mne-tools/mne-bids/CONTRIBUTING.md

 pip install -r doc/requirements.txt
 ```

-This will install several packages to run tests, and build the documentation for `mne-bids`.
+This will install several packages for running tests and building the documentation for `mne-bids`.

 ### Install the BIDS validator